osgi/bindex/README.md

 For example, we may wish to extend BIndex2 to understand configuration files, script files, or native libraries.
 Alternatively we may wish to process custom extender headers from the MANIFEST.MF of OSGi bundles.

+The `ResourceAnalyzer` interfaces defines a single method `analyzeResource`:

+	public interface ResourceAnalyzer {
+		static final String FILTER = "filter";
+		void analyzeResource(Resource resource,
+				List<? super Capability> capabilties,
+				List<? super Requirement> requirements) throws Exception;
+	}

-The `ResourceAnalyzer` interfaces defines a single method `analyzeResource` which takes a `Resource` object and the lists of already discovered Requirements and Capabilities.
+The `analyzeResource` method takes a `Resource` object and the lists of already discovered Requirements and Capabilities.
 An analyzer is permitted to add zero to many of each but it must not remove or alter any existing entries.
-The `Builder` class is provided as a convenience for constructing instances of Capability and Requirement.
+A `Builder` class is provided as a convenience for constructing instances of Capability and Requirement.

 The `Resource` interface is an abstraction over the types of resource that may be supplied to the analyzer.
 Analyzer implementations are not expected to implement `Resource`.
-The abbreviated interface is as follows:
+The abridged interface definition is as follows:

 	public interface Resource {
 		String getLocation();